 Q. Do you believe in AA?

-We believe that alcoholics anonymous (AA) and other 12-step groups can provide tremendous social support.
-However, we do not believe that AA is an effective stand-alone approach.
-Why?
-Efficacy rates of AA as a form of treatment hover in the single digits - somewhere in the neighborhood of 5%.
+We believe that 12-step groups such as Alcoholics Anonymous (AA), Narcotics Anonymous, Alanon, Smart Recovery, and Refuge Recovery can provide tremendous social support.
+However, we do not believe that 12-step groups are a replacement for individual treatment.
+The efficacy rates of 12-step groups are difficult to establish and controversial.
 If you are currently in the program, we are happy to support your recovery as experienced 12-step facilitators.
 The bottom line is that we view AA as a form of social support rather than clinical treatment.

 Q. What if I'm really an alcoholic?

 We There is no diagnosis of "alcoholism" in medicine.
 Doctors diagnose Alcohol Use Disorder (AUD) when alcohol consumption negatively impacts multiple life domains.
 If you are concerned about problem drinking, then we will first determine the TYPE of problem you are facing in order to identify specific solutions.
 If you have a severe Alcohol Use Disorder, we will walk you through a series of recommendations based on up-to-date research.

 Q. What if my partner wants to join me for a session?

 If you feel that it would be beneficial to have a collateral session with your partner, then you and your counselor will discuss what that might look like prior to meeting.
 Partners and family members can provide invaluable support as collaterals in the process of behavior change.
 We do not, however, offer couples counseling.
 Why?
 Because YOU are our main focus.
 If your partner would like to attend your initial intake session, be sure to notify our scheduling coordinator when you call to schedule at (312) 715-8234.

 Q. What if my partner, family member, or friend contacts you?